MicrosoftDocs/EMDocs/microsoft-365-enterprise/sharepoint-file-access-policies.md

 ms.custom: it-pro
 ---

-# SharePoint site and file access policy recommendations
+# SharePoint Site and file access policy recommendations

 In addition to the polices deployed in the section for secure email; the following new policies must be created, and existing policies amended, as described here.